 Adding base is like adding a bunch of hydroxide ions (OH-).
 This also changes the molecule.
 Can you spot the difference?

 All of these changes to the molecule changes the bonds.
 With different bonds, we absorb different energies.
 That means absorbing different wavelengths, or colors, of light!
 Think about it this way.
 When you are tuning a guitar tighter you hear a higher note.
 When you tune it lower you hear a lower note.
 Those different frequencies correspond to different wavelengths.
-In light, the wavelength determines the color.
+In light the wavelength determines the color.
 Tuning the bonds in the molecules changes the color absorbed!

 Flavinoids, Flavinoids, Everywhere.

 The molecule anthocyanin, a flavonoid, is found in the coloring of fruits, vegetables and even leaves all around us.
 Blackberries, blueberries, cherries, plums, red apples, wines and even red beets all are chalk full of flavonoids.
 Experiment with other plants that could be used as a pH indicator like cabbage.
 Which one works the best?
+You can see our review of beets as a pH incidator.

 Red cabbage juice will only change color where a strong acid or strong base is present.
 Using full-strength lemon juice write a secret message on a piece of paper.
 After it dries use red cabbage juice to paint over the paper.
 What do you see?